DIAGNijmegen/website-content/content/pages/members/keelin-murphy.md

-Keelin Murphy completed her [PhD in automated analysis of chest CT](/publications/murp11/) in 2011 at University Medical Center, Utrecht.
+Keelin Murphy completed her [PhD in automated analysis of chest CT](/publications/murp11/) in 2011 at University Medical Center, Utrecht in the Netherlands.
 She worked for several years as a postdoctoral researcher at University College Cork, Ireland on the analysis of neonatal MRI and EEG and is now at the [Diagnostic Image Analysis Group](http://diagnijmegen.nl/) in Radboud university medical center, Nijmegen.
 Her research focuses on analysis of X-Ray and CT scans of the lungs.
 She is supervised by [member/bram-van-ginneken].